fluidecho/kurunt/README.md

 Can be used for real-time analytics, applications, ETL.
 Is's easy to get started no coding required.

-## Features
+### Features

 - Streaming system, processing messages in real-time.
-- Implemented 100% Javascript for Node.js.
+- Implemented in 100% Javascript for Node.js.
 - Scalable across machines or on a single cpu, from BeagleBone to the cloud.
 - Fault taulerant message delivery, can be setup with no single point of failure.
 - Uses zeromq like message patterns for processing.